jagan-singh/flickr30k-image-captioning/readme.md

 ## Evaluation
 To evaluate our models, we used the standard metrics used in image captioning tasks: Sentence bleu and Meteor score which measure the similarity between the generated captions and the human-written captions in the dataset.
 The following is example of caption and predicted caption with bleu score and Meteor score.
 #### Captions
-two young guys with shaggy hair look at their hands while hanging out in the yard two young white males are outside near many bushes two men in green shirts are standing in yard man in blue shirt standing in garden two friends enjoy time spent together
+1. two young guys with shaggy hair look at their hands while hanging out in the yard.
+2. two young white males are outside near many bushes.
+3. two men in green shirts are standing in yard.
+4. man in blue shirt standing in garden.
+5. two friends enjoy time spent together.
 #### Predicted
 man in blue shirt is standing in front of the building
 #### Scores